-There are also several funds, banks, and family offices/HNWIs active in South Asia that are making investments on the periphery of impact investing-for instance, those who invest in enterprises providing goods, services, or employment to populations at the base of the economic pyramid (BoP), but who may not have explicit impact intent.2 These include local wealthy families and individuals who often provide start-up financing, particularly to entrepreneurs within their family or social networks.
+There are also several funds, banks, and family offices/HNWIs active in South Asia that are making investments on the periphery of impact investing-for instance, those who invest in enterprises providing goods, services, or employment to populations at the base of the economic pyramid (BoP), but without explicit impact intent.
+These include local wealthy families and individuals who often provide start-up financing, particularly to entrepreneurs within their family or social networks.
 Many local commercial banks, meanwhile, provide debt financing to SMEs (often mandated by policy) at the behest of DFIs.